kaihoffman/k8s-tls-registry/README.md

 Update the file:

-* Everywhere that you see `registry.example.com`, replace it for your domain.
+* Everywhere that you see `registry.example.com`, replace it with your domain.
-* If using Nginx, then change this line: `kubernetes.io/ingress.class:`
+* If using Nginx, then change this line: `kubernetes.io/ingress.class:` to say `"nginx"`

 Note the special setting: `.ingress.kubernetes.io/proxy-body-size: 50m`.
 This value can be customized and allows large Docker images to be stored in the registry.